 • To be used to enter a covered call position (either exercise or non-exercise will work well)

-In today’s article I will focus in on a strategy that incorporates both and covered call writing.
+In today’s article I will focus in on a strategy that incorporates both cash-secured puts and covered call writing.

 Overview of the strategy